Dengying Formation: Paleobiota

-A recent paper has also found a rare example of Burgess Shale-type Preservation outside of the known range of all members, in what is known as the Tongshan Lagerstätte.
-This preserves a wide range of fossil forms, including the first rangeomorph fronds with Burgess Shale-type preservation.
+Recent studies have also found rare examples of Burgess Shale-type Preservation, in what is known as the Tongshan Lagerstätte and the Jiangchuan Biota from the Jiucheng Member.
+These preserves a wide range of fossil forms, from the first rangeomorph fronds with Burgess Shale-type preservation in the Tongshan, to the first reports of more recognizable Cambrian-like organisms, bolstering evidence that bilaterian animals where diversifying around this time, back up by the increase in the well known various burrows, movement traces, etc.